INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 This document provides guidelines on developing such collective service for view services utilising Web Map Service (WMS) standard.

+It is imported to point out that orginator and main author of collective services for Poland is Profesor Waldemar Izdebski.

 # Utilised standards <a name="standards"></a>

 The collective service should support WMS standards in at least two last and most popular versions 1.1.1 and 1.3.0.
 At the time of creating of this document, it seems that the proposed solution can also be applied for new OGC API – Maps standard that is still under development.